YoNixNeXRo/C2Live/README.md

 `python3 connectors.py`
 It will create geoip pipeline,elastic connector to grafana and import a default dashboard.
 ### lunch main.py
+#### Todays datas
 `python3 main.py -u http://localhost:9200/  `

 It will ingest todays data so you will only have 1 day of data.
+#### Past datas
+You can also ingest past datas

+`python3 main.py -u http://localhost:9200/ -n <number_of_history_commits>`
+> Note: number of history commits is normally equivalent of 1 day.
+So ingesting 10 history commits will ingest past 10 days datas.

+> Warning: At some point in time datas were not labeled the same, going to far away in the history will lead to duplicate and errors.
+Also ingesting history is taking more time (e.g: 1year could take as long as 1h40min).

 You can enjoy grafana dashboard on `http://localhost:3000/ `
 creds are admin:admin